bentonam/fakeit/README.md

   - `inputs` - An object containing a key for each input file used whose value is the deserialized version of the files data
   - `faker` - A reference to [FakerJS](http://marak.github.io/faker.js/)
   - `chance` - A reference to [ChanceJS](http://chancejs.com/)
-  - `document_index` This is a number that represents the currently generated document's position in the run order
+  - `document_index` - This is a number that represents the currently generated document's position in the run order
+  - `require` - This is nodes require function, it allows you to require your own packages.
+Should require and set them in the pre_run functions for better performance.

 For the `pre_run`, and `post_run` the `this` context refers to the current model.
 For the `pre_build`, `build`, and `post_build` the `this` context refers to the object currently being generated.